jedevc/fyp-report/report.md

 ## Code generation

-With all blocks and chunks constrained and properly interpreted and the entire Abstract Syntax Graph rewritten into C-style constructs, we can now generate C code.
+With all blocks and chunks constrained and properly interpreted and the entire graph rewritten into C-style constructs, we can now generate C code.

 - Iterate over all global variables and externals
   - Translate types